hewerlin/blobstorage/README.md

 # blobstorage

-POCZone.net blobstorage is a simple Java API for byte-array storage.
+[POCZone.net](https://poczone.net/) blobstorage is a simple Java API for byte-array storage.

+It is used as a storage engine for various [POCZone.net](https://poczone.net/) applications.

+The blobstorage service offers a straight-forward HTTP API with POST/GET/DELETE functionality.
+The blobs are stored in a SQL database.
+Clients can access the blobs from anywhere via the HTTP API or the Java BlobStorageClient accessor class.

 ## Client Usage